Ma Biao (general): Qinghai-Tibet war

-Their forces retreated to the capital of Yushu county, Jiegue, under Ma Biao to defend it against the Tibetans while the Republic of China government under Chiang Kai-shek was petitioned for military air like wireless telegraphs, money, ammunition and rifles.A wireless telegraph was sent and solved the communication problem.
-Ma Xun was sent to reinforce the Qinghai forces and accompanied by propagandists while mobile films, and medical treatment provided by doctors to awe the primitive Tibetan locals.Ma Xun reinforced Jiegu after Ma Biao fought for more than 2 months against the Tibetans.
+Their forces retreated to the capital of Yushu county, Jiegue, under Ma Biao to defend it against the Tibetans while the Republic of China government under Chiang Kai-shek was petitioned for military aid like wireless telegraphs, money, ammunition and rifles.
+A wireless telegraph was sent and solved the communication problem.
+Ma Xun was sent to reinforce the Qinghai forces and accompanied by propagandists while mobile films, and medical treatment provided by doctors to awe the primitive Tibetan locals.Ma Xun reinforced Jiegu after Ma Biao fought for more than two months against the Tibetans.
 The Tibetan army numbered 3,000.
 Although the Tibetans outnumbered the Qinghai soldiers the Tibetans suffered more dead in battle than the Qinghai army.
 Repeated Tibetan attacks were repulsed by Ma Biao even though they outnumbered his army since the Tibetans were poorly prepared for fighting in war.
 Dud cannon rounds were fired by the Tibetans and their artillery was useless.
 Ma Lu was sent with more reinforcements to assist Ma Biao and Ma Xun along with La Pingfu.
 Jiegu's siege was relieved by La Pingfu on 20 August 1932, which freed Ma Biao and Ma Xun's soldiers to destroy the Tibetan army.
 Hand to hand combat with swords ensued as the Tibetan army was slaughtered by the "Great Sword" group of the Qinghai army during an attack during midnight by Ma Biao and Ma Xun.
 The Tibetans suffered massive casualties and fled the battlefield as they were routed.
 The land occupied in Yushu by the Tibetans was retaken.Both the Tibetan army and Ma Biao's soldiers committed war crimes according to Cai.
-Tibetan soldiers had raped nuns and women (local Qinghai Tibetans) after looting monasteries and destroying villages in Yushu while Tibetan soldiers who were surrendering and fleeing were summarily executed by Ma Biao's soldiers and supplies were seized from the local nomad civilians by Ma Biao's army.Ma Biao ordered the religious books, items, and statues of the Tibetan Gadan monastery which had started the war, to be destroyed since he was furious at their role in the war.
+Tibetan soldiers had raped nuns and women (local Qinghai Tibetans) after looting monasteries and destroying villages in Yushu while Tibetan soldiers who were surrendering and fleeing were summarily executed by Ma Biao's soldiers and supplies were seized from the local nomad civilians by Ma Biao's army.
+Ma Biao ordered the religious books, items, and statues of the Tibetan Gadan monastery which had started the war, to be destroyed since he was furious at their role in the war.
 He ordered the burning of the monastery by the Yushu Tibetan Buddhist chief Cai.
 Cai lied that the temple was burned since he could not bring himself to burn it.
-Ma Biao seized thousands of silver dollars worth of items from local nomads as retribution for them assisting the invading Tibetan army.
+Ma Biao seized thousands of silver dollars' worth of items from local nomads as retribution for them assisting the invading Tibetan army.
 On 24 and 27 August, massive artillery duels occurred in Surmang between the Tibetans and Qinghai army.
 200 Tibetans soldiers were killed in battle by the Qinghai army after the Tibetans came to reinforce their positions.
 Greater Surmang was abandoned by the Tibetans as they came under attack by La Pingfu on 2 September.
 In Batang, La Pingfu, Ma Biao, and Ma Xun met Ma Lu's reinforcements on 20 September.Liu Wenhui, the Xikang warlord, had reached an agreement with Ma Bufang and Ma Lin's Qinghai army to strike the Tibetans in Xikang.
 A joint Xikang-Qinghai attack against the Tibetan army at Qingke monastery led to a Tibetan retreat from the monastery and the Jinsha river.
-Xikang army officers were allowed to issue commands to Ma Bufang's Qinghai soldiers by Ma Bufang and telegraphs operated by Liu Wenhui sent messages for Ma Bufang to his soldiers.The reputation of the Muslim forces of Ma Bufang was boosted by the war and victory against the Tibetan army.The stature of Ma Biao rose over his role in the war and later in 1937 his battles against the Japanese propelled him to fame nationwide in China.
+Xikang army officers were allowed to issue commands to Ma Bufang's Qinghai soldiers by Ma Bufang and telegraphs operated by Liu Wenhui sent messages for Ma Bufang to his soldiers.
+The reputation of the Muslim forces of Ma Bufang was boosted by the war and victory against the Tibetan army.
+The stature of Ma Biao rose over his role in the war and later in 1937 his battles against the Japanese propelled him to fame nationwide in China.
 The control of China over the border area of Kham and Yushu with Tibet was guarded by the Qinghai army.
 Chinese Muslim run schools used their victory in the war against Tibet to show how they defended the integrity of China's territory as it was put in danger since the Japanese invasion.